 - 1 teaspoon dry lovage

 - 1 teaspoon dry savory

-- Rinse the beans and place them in a large bowl.
+- Cook beans: Rinse the beans and place them in a large bowl.
 Cover with water and leave to soak overnight.
-Rinse again, place in a large bowl, cover with plenty of water, add only 1 halved onion and 2 of the bay leaves and bring to a boil.
+Rinse again, place in a large pot, cover with plenty of water, add only 1 halved onion and 2 of the bay leaves, and bring to a boil.
 Cook for about 1 hour or until the beans are soft.
-The cooking time will depend on the size and age of the beans so keep checking.
+The cooking time will depend on the size and age of the beans, so keep checking.
 Drain the beans but keep the cooking water.
 Discard the onion and the bay leaves.

 - Chop the second onion finely.
-Chop the carrot, celeriac/celery sticks and red bell pepper into small cubes.
+Next, chop the carrot, celeriac/celery sticks, and red bell pepper into small cubes.

-Note 3: I pickle my own tarragon leaves every summer, but as I assume that most of you don't do that, just use dry or fresh tarragon for the soup and white wine vinegar to sour the soup.
+- I pickle tarragon leaves every summer, but as I assume that most of you don't do that, use dry or fresh tarragon for the soup and white wine vinegar to sour the soup.
 If you are using pickled tarragon, leave out the dry one and add the finely chopped pickled tarragon at the end of the cooking process.
 Use the pickling vinegar to sour the soup.